 Dealing with Dissatisfied Customers is always a challenge.
 In the beauty salon industry, we all know that it’s almost impossible to please every single client.
-Although every salon gets into the business to provide the most perfect services and experience to their clients, sometimes it just doesn’t happen.
+Although every salon gets into the business to provide the perfect services and experience to their clients, sometimes it just doesn’t happen.
 Typically speaking, there are two types of clients that visit a salon.
-On one hand, there are clients who won’t be happy or satisfied no matter how good your service is, and on the other hand, are a set of clients who are unhappy or dissatisfied because the level of services you offer are not up to the mark.
+On one hand, there are clients who won’t be happy or satisfied no matter how good your service is, and on the other hand, are a set of clients who are unhappy or dissatisfied because the level of services you offer is not up to the mark.

 In the service industry, encountering and Dealing with Dissatisfied Customers is all part of the game.
 Whether you’re a seasoned salon owner or are just starting out, chances are that you’ll find yourself in an unpleasant situation at least once.
 It’s almost impossible to make every client happy.
-However, identifying unhappy clients and recognising the warning signs can go a long way in ensuring your business does not suffer.
+However, identifying unhappy clients and recognizing the warning signs can go a long way in ensuring your business does not suffer.
 It also prevents clients from disappearing and jumping to one of your competitors.

 Signs Of An Unhappy Customer